reactjs/react.dev/src/content/reference/rules/index.md

 You can think of React's constraints like the grammatical rules and patterns of languages: they constrain what we can do with words, so that we can correctly and efficiently communicate our thoughts.

 These rules have been used in the design of all of React's features over the years.
-React's Strict Mode enforces several of these rules at runtime in DEV mode, and with the release of React's upcoming compiler, more rules will now be statically checked to help you find more bugs as well as allow for correct optimisation of your code.
+React's Strict Mode enforces several of these rules at runtime in DEV mode, and with the release of React's upcoming compiler, more rules will now be statically checked to help you find more bugs as well as allow for correct optimization of your code.

 The Rules of React are proven rules used at companies like Meta that help you maintain an application and codebase that scales with you.
 When followed, your codebase becomes easier to understand and maintain, is less buggy, and helps React ensure your code runs efficiently by default.
 </DeepDive>